casper-ecosystem/donation-demo/tutorial/02-building-the-frontend-with-cspr-click-and-react.md

 - You **don't need separate builds** for staging/production.
 - You can deploy once and just **change `config.js`** on the server.
 - Works perfectly with static hosting (Vercel, Netlify, Cloudflare).
+- The config is loaded before your app starts, ensuring it's always available.
+- You can modify configuration without rebuilding or redeploying your app.

 This is now the recommended way to manage environment configuration for Casper dApps.